Skip to main content

 Inclusive Extension

-Serving with Humility and Pride
+Serving with humility and pride

-Illinois Extension work is far-reaching and ever-changing.
+Illinois Extension work is impactful and ever-changing.
 The professional staff and volunteers who lead this work are essential to our organization’s strengths.
 Extension’s placement in our local communities offers a uniqueness that allows us to engage in collaborative relationships, while simultaneously leading efforts to create inclusive and accessible learning environments.
 Extension work influences and helps shape positive outcomes with lifelong impact for individuals and families or households.
 Extension professionals often serve as community-engaged scholars and practitioners who work with community groups and members to assess needs and design educational opportunities that are people-focused and learner-centered.

 Since we are positioned to provide effective community-engaged work, we are also situated to help create community connections, support respectful spaces, and foster an environment of belonging.
 As we wrap up celebrations for LGBTQ+ (Lesbian, Gay, Bisexual, Transgender, Queer, Intersex, Asexual, and other identities) Pride Month this June, let us continue to increase our knowledge and awareness.